 Preliminary Remarks

-Since July 2021, an EU-wide delivery threshold of €10,000 net per calendar year has applied to deliveries of physical products to private individuals (B2C).
+Since July 2021, an EU-wide delivery threshold of €10,000 net per calendar year has applied to deliveries of physical and digital products to private individuals (B2C).
 As soon as the delivery threshold is exceeded, the company is obliged to register for the VAT rate in the country of destination and pay the corresponding tax there.

-Example: If a German company delivers physical products to private individuals (B2C) to France and Austria and the total net turnover does not exceed €10,000, the German tax rate is paid.
+Example: If a German company delivers physical/digital products to private individuals (B2C) to France and Austria and the total net turnover does not exceed €10,000, the German tax rate is paid.
 As soon as the total turnover exceeds €10,000 (France €6,000 and Austria €4,001), the French and Austrian tax must be paid accordingly.

 The company can register for the OSS procedure so that it does not have to register in each country separately.
 The OSS procedure enables registered companies to centrally submit transactions that are subject to the special regulation to the Federal Central Tax Office in a tax return from July 1, 2021.